Krg1994/Blinkit-Dashboard-Project/README.md

 List the key technologies used to build the dashboard.

 The dashboard was built using the following tools and technologies:
-• 📊 Power BI Desktop – Main data visualization platform used for report creation.
+• 📊 Power BI Desktop – Main data visualization platform used for report creation. <Br />
-• 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.
+• 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data. <Br />
-• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.
+• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic. <Br />
 • 📁 File Format – .pbix for development and .png for dashboard previews.

 4. Steps involved in building this dashboard: